spacejam/rio/README.md

 io_uring unlocks the following kernel features:

+* fully-async interface for a growing number of syscalls
-* real, fully-async disk IO without using O_DIRECT as you have to do with AIO
+* async disk IO without using O_DIRECT as you have to do with AIO
 * batching hundreds of disk and network IO operations into a single syscall, which is especially wonderful in a post-meltdown/spectre world where our syscalls have [dramatically slowed down](http://www.brendangregg.com/blog/2018-02-09/kpti-kaiser-meltdown-performance.html)
 * 0-syscall IO operation submission, if configured in SQPOLL mode
-* 0-syscall IO operation completion polling, unless configured in IOPOLL mode.
+* configurable completion polling for trading CPU for low latency
 * Allows expression of sophisticated 0-copy broadcast semantics, similar to splice(2) or sendfile(2) but working with many file-like objects without ever